FredPont/Data_Lister/README.md

 content	MyExperiments
 Delete_Date	2028-01-01
 ```
-- Start the softwares using the precompiled binaries for Linux, Mac or Windows
+- Start the software using the precompiled binaries for Linux, Mac or Windows